6 Day Spring Cleaning Challenge you can do easily

 Day 3 – Living Room

 Always start from top to bottom.
-Dust ceiling fan, artwork, cabinets.
-Wipe down couch table, side tables, shelves etc. Clean TV and other electronics.
+Dust the ceiling fan, artworks, cabinets.
+Wipe down the couch table, side tables, shelves, etc. Clean TV and other electronics with a microfiber wipe.

 - Vacuum all upholstered furniture.
 Do they need professional cleaning or just some spot cleaning?
 If so, order a carpet and upholstery cleaner in one.

-- Clean all floors, don’t forget the baseboards.
+- Clean all floors, don’t forget to clean the baseboards.

 I never thought I would say that, but an iRobot Roomba makes a lot of difference if you just don’t have the time to vacuum frequently.

-Let him do the job while you are out.
+Let the Roomba do the job while you are out.

-If you are lucky, you can get it cheaper on Prime Day of Black Friday Deal:
+If you are lucky, you can get the Roomba cheaper on Prime Day or on a Black Friday Deal:

 Day 4 – Bathrooms

 Keep a box handy to get rid of old make-up, medicine, and towels.